refinedev/refine/documentation/docs/api-reference/core/hooks/useBreadcrumb.md

     ```

 :::info
-If resource has no `icon` property, the `icon` property of the breadcrumbs is `undefined`.
+If the resource has no `icon` property, the `icon` property of the breadcrumbs is `undefined`.
 Likewise, if the resource's list page is not found, the `href` property of the breadcrumbs is `undefined`.
 :::

+### Nested resource

 If you have a nested resource definition as below: